ajam/kestrel/README.md

 ===========

 The Snowy Owl server requires that you've already set up a webhook from your Github repositry to your machines IP address on the proper port (see below for default port info).
-It's meant to be used in conjunction with the [command-line tool Snowy Owl](https://github.com/mhkeller/snowy-owl-cli), which sets up a lot of that automatically for you.
+It's meant to be used in conjunction with the [Snowy Owl command-line interface](https://github.com/mhkeller/snowy-owl-cli), which sets up a lot of that automatically for you.

 # Installation